HenrikJoreteg/templatizer/README.md

 `globOptions` will be passed directly to `node-glob`.
 See the [API docs](https://github.com/isaacs/node-glob#options) for available options.

-##### `dontRemoveMixins` (boolean, default false)

-By default `jade` will not compile any mixins which aren't being called from the file they were created in.
-This is usually a very good thing, since keeps file sizes down.
-But in some cases (especially when using the `transformMixins: true` functionality), you may want to create mixins and call them from other places in your code or other files.
-Setting this option to `true` will keep all mixins in the compiled source.

 ##### `transformMixins` (boolean, default false)

 Set this to `true` to turn on `mixin` AST transformations.